How Much Does a New Air Conditioner Cost?

 • 5 ton, which cools more than 2,000 square feet

-Other things that can affect air conditioner size are:
+Other things that can impact air conditioner size are:

-• The temperatures in Norco and St. Charles Parish
+• The temperatures in Norco and St. Charles Parish.

-• Ductwork quality and age
+• Ductwork quality and age.

-• If your home receives more sun or shade
+• If your home receives more sun or shade.

-• Insulation quality and depth
+• Insulation quality and depth.

-• How many people live in your home
+• How many people live in your home.

-When you’re getting a new air conditioner, it’s essential to know:
+When you’re getting a new air conditioner, it’s crucial to be aware:

 • Older air conditioners are ranked around 8-9 SEER.

-• Modern air conditioners start at 13 SEER.
-Ones installed in the southwest and southeast must be no less than 14 SEER due to U.S. Department of Energy mandates.
+• Updated air conditioners start at 13 SEER.
+Ones installed in the southwest and southeast must be at least 14 SEER due to U.S. Department of Energy regulations.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.

-Start Your Air Conditioning Installation with Mayeuxs AC & Heating Today
+Schedule Your Air Conditioning Installation with Mayeuxs AC & Heating Today